GridTools/gt4py/CONTRIBUTING.md

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include tests.
 2. If the pull request adds functionality, it should be documented both in the code docstrings and in the official documentation.
-If there
 3. If the pull request contains important design changes, it should contain a new ADR documenting the rationale behind the final decision.
 4. The pull request should have a proper description of its intent and the main changes in the code.
 In general this description should be used as commit message if the PR is approved (check point **6.** below).
 5. Pick one reviewer and try to contact him directly to let him know about the PR.
 If there is no feedback in 24h/48h try to contact him again or pick another reviewer.